phuongnguyenitpro/phuongnguyenitpro/README.md

 ---

-> “Sharing real-world IT knowledge, practical scripts, and infrastructure experience for the IT community.”
+> “Sharing real-world IT knowledge, practical scripts, enterprise infrastructure experience, and digital transformation practices for the IT community.”